List of The Waltons characters: Zebulon Tyler Walton

-Geer's death from respiratory failure during the post-season-six hiatus is reflected in the opening episode of the seventh season.
-It is learned that Grandpa had suddenly died while planting seedlings on Walton's Mountain and was buried on the mountain with a simple headstone plate reading: ZEBULON WALTON 1865–1941.
-During the remainder of the series, and at least three of the reunion specials, he is frequently remembered by other characters; a photo of Geer hanging in the Walton living room is often visible to viewers, and sometimes even moves, which Esther takes as a sign of his spirit interacting with the photo and letting the rest of the family know he is still with them.
+Geer's real-life death from respiratory failure during the post-season six hiatus is reflected in the opening episode of the seventh season.
+It is learned that Grandpa had suddenly died while planting new tree seedlings up on Walton's Mountain and was buried on the mountain with a simple headstone plate reading: ZEBULON WALTON 1865–1941.
+During the remainder of the series, and at least three of the reunion film specials, he is frequently remembered by other characters; a photo of Geer hanging in the Walton living room is often visible to viewers, and sometimes even moves, which Esther takes as a sign of his spirit interacting with the photo and letting the rest of the family know he is still with them.